irene2024hub/CUSTOMER-SALE-DATA-PROJECT/README.md

 ## ABSTRACT

-**This project focuses on customer segmentation for a subscription-based service that offers three subscription types: Basic, Standard, and Premium.
+**Using Netflix Nigeria LTD as case study.**This project focuses on customer segmentation for a subscription-based service that offers three**
+**subscription types: Basic, Standard, and Premium.**
-By segmenting customers based on their subscription choices, usage patterns, demographics, and other key behavioral factors, this analysis aims to deliver actionable insights that can enhance customer engagement, retention, and profitability.**
+**By segmenting customers based on their subscription choice, , usage patterns, demographics, and other key behavioral factors,**
+**this analysis aims to deliver actionable insights that can enhance customer engagement, retention, and profitability.**

 ## INTRODUCTION

 **In today’s competitive digital economy, customer segmentation is a critical strategy for subscription-based businesses aiming to understand, engage, and retain their customers effectively.
 For services that offer tiered subscription models — typically Basic, Standard, and Premium — understanding the unique characteristics and preferences of each subscriber type is crucial to optimizing marketing, personalizing user experience, and increasing long-term profitability.**